One of Best Films of 21St Century (as of July 2025)

-Displaying poetic realism, 35 Shots of Rum is another enchanting film from the Denis (“Beau Travail”), still inexcusably one of the least known French filmmakers in the U.S.
+Displaying poetic realism, 35 Shots of Rum is another enchanting film from Denis (“Beau Travail”), who, inexcusably, is one of the least known French filmmakers in the U.S.

-A single dad working as train driver in Paris, he’s raised his kid by himself since she was little, and slowly watches as a mutual attraction develops between her and a young man from their neighborhood.
+A single dad working as train driver in Paris, he’s raised his kid by himself since she was little, and now slowly observing the mutual attraction between her and the youngster from their neighborhood.

-He must eventually come to terms with his girl leaving the nest, which calls for the ceremonial shots of rum that signals the end of one era and the beginning of the next.
+He must eventually come to terms with his girl leaving the nest, which calls for the ceremonial shots of rum, signaling the end of one era and the beginning of the next.

 The film world premiered out of competition at the 2008 Venice Film Fest and later played at the New York Film Fest.